Overdraft Fees Frequently Asked Questions

 Transfer from Savings: You can designate a backup savings account to automatically cover overdrafts from your checking account.

 Member Plus Protection: A line of credit that deposits money into your checking account when you overdraft your account in increments of $100.
 Member Plus Protection is subject to credit approval.
-For more information on Member Plus Protection, click here (LINK).
+For more information on Member Plus Protection, click here.

 How does an overdraft-free checking, like Beacon's Budget Checking, work?